1 Chapter 1: Learning from data

 ## Note that parameter settings were given both in the calls

-## mean yield by block by shade: data frame kiwishade (DAAG)
+## to the panel functions and in the list supplied to key.## mean yield by block by shade: data frame kiwishade (DAAG)

 kiwimeans <- with(DAAG::kiwishade,